 The internal definition of forbearance follows the ECB guidance, consisting of concessions extended to any exposure towards a debtor facing or about to face difficulties in meeting its financial commitments.
-An exposure can only be forborne if the debtor is facing financial difficulties that have led the Bank to make some kind of concession.
+An exposure can only be forborne if the debtor is facing financial difficulties that have led the Group to make some kind of concession.

-A concession may entail a loss for the Bank and shall refer to either of the following actions:
+A concession may entail a loss for the Group and shall refer to either of the following actions:

-(i) a modification of the previous terms and conditions of a contract that the debtor is considered unable to comply with due to financial difficulties resulting in insufficient debt service ability and that would not have been granted had the debtor not been experiencing such difficulties;
+- a modification of the previous terms and conditions of a contract that the debtor is considered unable to comply with due to financial difficulties resulting in insufficient debt service ability and that would not have been granted had the debtor not been experiencing such difficulties; - ii. a total or partial refinancing of a troubled debt contract, that would not have been granted had the debtor not been experiencing financial difficulties.

-- (ii) a total or partial refinancing of a troubled debt contract that would not have been granted had the debtor not been experiencing financial difficulties. - When granting forbearance measures to performing exposures with a significant increase in credit risk, the Bank assesses whether these measures lead to a reclassification of that exposure as non-performing, with this assessment subject to compliance with the following conditions: - a) If the difference between the net present values of cash flows before and after the restructuring arrangement exceeds a certain threshold (1%), the exposure is considered to be non-performing; - b) If there are other indicators that may suggest an unlikeliness to pay of the debtor.
+When granting forbearance measures to performing exposures with a significant increase in credit risk, the Bank assesses whether these measures lead to a reclassification of that exposure as non-performing, with this assessment subject to compliance with the following conditions:

+- a) If the difference between the net present values of cash flows before and after the restructuring arrangement exceeds a certain threshold (1%), the exposure is considered to be non-performing; - b) If there are other indicators that may suggest an unlikeliness to pay of the debtor.

-The definition of forbearance followed by the Group follows the guidance to Banks on Non-Performing Loans by the European Central Bank (from March 2017), which address the concept of forborne exposures, and Bank of Portugal's Carta Circular CC/2018/00000062 (from November 2018), addressing the criteria and principles for calculating expected credit losses under IFRS 9, which includes the timely and appropriate identification of forborne exposures.
+The definition of forbearance followed by the Group complies with article 47bo - Forbearance Measures of the Capital Requirements Regulation and follows the Banking Supervision Guidance to Banks on Non-Performing Loans by the European Central Bank (March 2017) concept of forborne exposures and Bank of Portugal's Carta Circular CC/2018/0000062, which discloses the understanding of Bank of Portugal regarding the reference criteria for measuring expected credit losses in the context of applying the IFRS 9, including the timely and appropriate identification of forborne exposures.